Anno is an entertaining, surprising, utterly fresh experience of Vivaldi’s Four Seasons for string orchestra and electronics.

 Eleanor Meredith (Anna’s sister) is an illustrator and visual artist.
 In 2011, alongside Claudia Boldt, she co-founded the Loop, a magazine for children which encourages thinking and making.
 Her work has been exhibited in spaces including Shoreditch Town Hall, Brixton Village, Plane Tree Nobrow Gallery and Bankside Gallery in London; Tollhouse Studios and Recoat Gallery in Glasgow; and Dundee Contemporary Arts Centre in Dundee.

-Our most grateful thanks go to the following organisations and individuals, who supported the commission of Anno:
+Anno was co-commissioned by Scottish Ensemble and Spitalfields Music in 2016.
+Our most grateful thanks go to the following organisations and individuals, who supported the commission:

 Cockayne - Grants for the Arts, John S. Cohen Foundation, Hinrichsen Foundation, The Leche Trust, The London Community Foundation, Lord Phillimore’s Charitable Trust, The Radcliffe Trust, RVW Trust and an anonymous donor.